matiboux/dockerc/README.md

 Take a look at the [install.sh](install.sh) script to see what it does.

-If you get the error `Failure writing output to destination`, you can try to run the command again with `sudo`:
+If you get the error `Failure writing output to destination`, try to run the command again with `sudo` or grant yourself write permissions to install directory (`/usr/local/bin` by default).

 ```bash
 sudo /bin/sh -c "$(curl -fsSL https://raw.githubusercontent.com/matiboux/dockerc/HEAD/install.sh)"